gloria-an-1/Final-paper/README.md

 Contents

-R scrips can be found in /scripts
+-R scrips can be found in /scripts

-R markdown, references, and the final pdf can be found in /outputs CSV file of raw data can be found in /inputs
+-R markdown, references, and the final pdf can be found in /outputs

+-CSV file of raw data can be found in /inputs